Limit linear series: combinatorial theory: Crude linear series

-\begin{proof} The slopes appearing in $\mathfrak S$ are all bounded, cf. Remark~\ref{rem:slope-bounds}.
-Applying Proposition~\ref{prop:non-increasing-slope-vectors}, this implies that the number of graph models over which the slope structure is defined is finite, and there are only finitely many possibilities for rank functions on vertices of each of these graph models.
-The result then follows. \end{proof}
+\begin{proof} Using \cite[Lemma~1.8]{gathmann2008riemann}, we infer that the slopes appearing in the slope structure $\fS$ are all bounded.
+Applying Proposition~\ref{prop:non_increasing_slope_vectors}, this implies that the number of graph models over which the slope structure is defined is finite, and there are only finitely many possibilities for rank functions on the vertices of each of these graph models.
+The result follows. \end{proof}